 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Authority's total debt should be lower than its highest forecast CFR over the next three years.
-Table 1 shows that the Authority forecasts that borrowing will peak at around £203m (including all existing borrowing and maintaining min £10m liquid funds) and so expects to comply with this recommendation during 2022/23 and the 2 subsequent periods.
-This view takes into account current commitments, existing plans, and the proposals in the 2022/23 budget report.
+Table 1 above shows that the Authority forecasts that borrowing will peak at around £209m (including all existing borrowing) and so the Council expects to comply with this recommendation during 2023/24 and the 2 subsequent periods.
+This view takes into account current commitments, existing plans, and the proposals in the draft 2023/24 budget report.

-The Authority has an increasing CFR due to the capital programme, and will therefore need to borrow in 2022/23.
-Current forecasts suggest new borrowing of up to £74m will be required to deliver the Council's plans over the next 3 years.
+The Authority has an increasing CFR due to the capital programme, and will therefore need to borrow in 2023/24.
+Current forecasts suggest new borrowing of up to £79m will be required to deliver the Council's plans over the next 3 years.